azrielmt/vct-masters-madrid-data/README.md

 - Found the amount of players in the playoffs only who had a positive K/D ratio.
 - Found the amount of players in the playoffs only who had a negative K/D ratio.
 - Merged datasets for Maps to create a larger dataframe.
+- Save all visuals and put them into a folder.

 Later:
-- Save visuals.
-- Simple pie charts for maps played.
+- Simple pie charts for maps played. (almost complete)
-- Combine maps played and banned for a complete DF.
-- More pie charts / other charts?
+- Potential line graph.
+- Add comments to everything.
+- Update Readme to add visuals.

 # Conclusion
 - Zekken had the most kills out of everyone at Masters Madrid, totaling 381 kills and was a major factor to Sentintels going far and winning the tournament.